Fiscal policy is government economic policies that rely on economic regulation and control exercised through government taxation and budgetary policy.

 The Political Economy of Fiscal Policy and Economic Management in Oil

-Exporting Countries (Abstract), By: Benn Eifert; Alan Gelb and Nils Borje Tallroth
+Exporting Countries: Benn Eifert; Alan Gelb and Nils Borje Tallroth

 Despite massive oil rent incomes since the early 1970s, the economic performance of oilexporting countries- with notable exceptions-is poor.
 While there is extensive literature on the management of oil resources, analysis of the underlying political determinants of this poor performance is more sparse.